-Fujifilm X-E3 versus Canon G7 X Mark II
+Fujifilm X-E3 vs Canon G7 X Mark II

-The Fujifilm X-E3 and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in September 2017 and February 2016.
+The Fujifilm X-E3 and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in September 2017 and February 2016.
 The X-E3 is a mirrorless interchangeable lens camera, while the G7X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (X-E3) and an one-inch (G7X Mark II) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-E3 vs Canon G7 X Mark II

-An illustration of the physical size and weight of the Fujifilm X-E3 and the Canon G7 X Mark II is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E3 and the Canon G7 X Mark II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-E3 – represents the basis for the calculations across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E3 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (28 percent) than the Fujifilm X-E3.
 In this context, it is worth noting that neither the X-E3 nor the G7X Mark II are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the X-E3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the X-E3 and their specifications in the Fujinon X Lens Catalog.
+You can compare the optics available for the X-E3 and their specifications in the Fujinon X Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-The price is, of course, an important factor in any camera decision.
-The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The G7X Mark II was launched at a lower price than the X-E3, despite having a lens build in.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
+The G7X Mark II was launched at a lower price than the X-E3, despite having a lens built in.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Sensor comparison: Fujifilm X-E3 vs Canon G7 X Mark II